JuaniGiannone04/JuaniGiannone04/README.md

 ## 🧠 Interests

-- Writing efficient software (algorithms and data structures)
+- Algorithms and data structures
+- Learning new technologies
+- Backend development                                                                                                                       ![This is fine (https://media.giphy.com/media/VbnUQpnihPSIgIXuZv/giphy.gif)
 - Occasional video editing and photography 🎥📸

 ## 📫 Connect with me